ash3798/Social-Network/README.md

 ```
 docker build . -t socialnetwork:latest
 ```
-5. you can check the created image
+5. You can check the created image
 ```
 docker images